 Japan does things its own way.
 With only a small domestic order they have succeeded in making a world-class strategic transport. which is pretty miraculous.
 Even with the delays caused by F-15Js hogging the air force budget and failures during the C-2s testing, the programme has progressed far quicker than its European rival, the A400M.

-A degree of commonality with its cousin has helped the C-2, the P-1 maritime patrol aircraft, has helped as has a strong desire in Japan to re-enter the global arms market.
+A degree of commonality with its cousin (the P-1 maritime patrol aircraft) has helped the C-2, as has a strong desire in Japan to re-enter the global arms market.
 The increased reliability of jet engines in the last thirty years has seen large airliners turning from four to two engines, the C-2 follows this trend.
 It is likely that its two turbofans are far less troublesome than the advanced turboprop system of the comparable A400M.
 It is not known if the aircraft has the fine handling characteristics of a Kawasaki motorcycle.

 Max payload: 37.6 tons

 Max take-off weight: 132.5 tons

 Max speed: Mach 0.76

 Just think Chinese C-130J.
 The Shaanxi Y-8 was a knock-off of the Soviet An-12, an aircraft similar in role, weight and age to the original C-130.
 The Y-8 was modernised to become the Y-9.
 Like the C-130J, there is a multitude of specialised variants of the Y-9.